antaldaniel/reprex/content/project/textilebase/index.md

 <td style="text-align: center;">

-{{< figure src="/png/dataspace/textilebase/museovirasto.7A2CD646E25259E28BA4B2F260F9864B-0-6x4_middle.jpg" caption="The Livonian skirt (in the National Museum of Finland: SU4106:383; in TextileBase Q347) has a provenance information of Venäjä, Kuurinmaa, Pissen, Piza; which means roughly Russia, Courland, Pissen, Piza (Q346](https://reprexbase.eu/textilebase/Item:Q346)).
+{{< figure src="/png/dataspace/textilebase/museovirasto.7A2CD646E25259E28BA4B2F260F9864B-0-6x4_middle.jpg" caption="The Livonian skirt (in the National Museum of Finland: [SU4106:383](https://www.finna.fi/Record/museovirasto.7A2CD646E25259E28BA4B2F260F9864B); in TextileBase [Q347]((https://reprexbase.eu/textilebase/Item:Q347)) has a provenance information of Venäjä, Kuurinmaa, Pissen, Piza; which means roughly Russia, Courland, Pissen, Piza ([Q346](https://reprexbase.eu/textilebase/Item:Q346)).
 This is Finnish language information recorded in the early 20th century about the Courland region of Imperial Russia using the Baltic German and by now moribound Livonian village name.
-That village is known today as Miķeļtornis in Latvian (local Livonian spelling: Pizā), Courland is known as Kurzeme, and of course, the country is Latvia." numbered="false" >}}
+That village is known today as [Miķeļtornis](https://reprexbase.eu/textilebase/Item:Q346) in Latvian (local Livonian spelling: Pizā), Courland is known as Kurzeme, and of course, the country is Latvia." numbered="false" >}}

 </td>